News

 Meet our new professors

-The Faculty of Information is thrilled to announce eight new faculty members.
-Four will be coming on board this summer and the remaining four will be starting in 2025.
+The Faculty of Information is thrilled to announce nine new faculty members.
+Five will be coming on board this summer and the remaining four will be starting in 2025.

 “I feel privileged to welcome these highly talented new professors to the Faculty of Information,” said Dean Javed Mostafa.
 “I am confident we will see exceptional work from all of them in the years to come.”